twocentstudios/twocentstudios.github.com/README.md

 I wrote a post when I first converted from Octopress to Jekyll, but it assumes that I'll never need to fix anything.
 Therefore, this readme.

-## How this blog works

-Every file and folder that's not in `_site` folder or the `excludes` list in `_config.yml` is processed and overwritten into `_site`.

-The outer directory and inner `_site` directory have separate git repos that each have their origin set to the same GitHub repo, but each remains on a different branch.

-The outer directory's branch is `source`. `_site` directory's branch is `master`. **These branches should never switch.** Only the directory should be changed (and even then

-`_site`'s git repo is not overwritten when the folder's contents are replaced by Jekyll's build function.
-This allows git to track the changes, create commits, and push to `origin/master`, which is the branch that is served to the live site on GitHub pages.

-## The deploy script

-The deploy script has a few assumptions:

-1. You're in the outer directory.
-2. You're on the `source` branch.
-3. The `source` branch is allowed to have uncommitted changes.

-Then the following happens:

-1. The site is regenerated into the `_site` directory.
-2. The terminal is automatically switched the `_site` directory.
-Again, the separate git repo within this folder should be pointing to its `master` branch.
-3. A new commit is created with all the changes since the last deploy, with the current timestamp as the message.
-4. This commit is pushed to master, kicking off a job on GitHub pages.
-5. The terminal is automatically switched back to the root directory.

 ## Making a new post